The First Personality Reading Based On

 When we talk about the invisible world to certain people, we immediately see them shrugging their shoulders.
 Yet the invisible world does exist.
 Our thoughts are invisible, the air is invisible.

-For Initiatic Science there are three worlds:
+For the Science of Initiation, there are three worlds:

 From numbers to ideas

-As we have seen above, in esoteric teaching of Pythagoras, the number 4 and the number 7 are the refections of the Divine World in the Human World and in the Natural World, then there must be a human reflection in the Divine and Natural Worlds as well as a natural reflection in God and Man .
+As we have seen above, in esoteric teaching of Pythagoras, the number 4 and the number 7 are the reflections of the Divine World in the Human World and in the Natural World, then there must be a human reflection in the Divine and Natural Worlds as well as a natural reflection in God and Man .

-In the following section we will continue the interpretation in a vertical way by trying to define the three propositions or attributes associated with each of the Three Worlds.
+In the following section, we will continue the interpretation in a vertical way by trying to define the three propositions or attributes associated with each of the Three Worlds.

 This is a kind of Pythagorean table, where the elements of study play the role of numbers, as used by the initiates of the Pythagorean School.